 Some studies show that eating fatty fish may specifically reduce your risk of breast cancer.

-A review of 27 studies linked fermented dairy products, such as yogurt and kefir, to a reduced risk of breast cancer in both Western and Asian populations (
+A 2015 literature review of 27 studies linked the consumption of dairy products, including fermented dairy products like yogurt, to a reduced risk of breast cancer in both Western and Asian populations.

 Beans are loaded with fiber, vitamins, and minerals.
 Specifically, their high fiber content may protect against breast cancer.

 Additionally, in a

 10. Herbs and spices

 Herbs and spices contain plant compounds that may help protect against breast cancer.
 These include vitamins, fatty acids, and polyphenol antioxidants.

 For example, oregano boasts the antioxidants carvacrol and rosmarinic acid.
 A 2017 test-tube study found that these antioxidants exhibit significant anticancer effects against aggressive breast cancer cell lines.

 As many other herbs and spices have powerful